mpsd/node-gpstracker/README.md

 Created this for private use on my own server.
 Feel free to use.
 Please let me know if you find bugs.

 Regarding License: I don't even know if this is legal, if not just let me know.
-This code is MIT licensed.
+The code in this repository is MIT licensed.